Why I Have a Website

 What’s perhaps more important, however, is that this companies control what content is allowed to be distributed in their platform.
 Many say that this is wrightly so, and that there is content that shouldn’t be allowed to be distributed in the internet.
 That may well be, but I don’t think that a handful of companies in Silicon Valley should be the ones calling the shots.

 I argue that we need to regain control over the content we share online, and the only path to independence from proprietary platforms is self-hosting — i.e. having your own website.
 This is the reason why this website exists, and I sincerely hope this botched explanation motivates you to create your very own website.
-If this is the case, there are a number of resources that can help you setup things.
-You can start by taking a look at landchad.net.
+I would like to conclude this article by referring to the eloquent words of Maciej Ceglowski,

 I think there are two futures possible for the web.
 The first one I envision is the "Minecraft" future, where the web is kind of blocky, it’s never going to be very pretty, but the purpose of it is to make stuff. […] A playful and fundamentally contributory web, where you’re expected to pitch in and do something neat with it. […] Versus this idea of the web as "Call of Duty": the web as being beautifully produced, […] something you can never get your head around because there’s too many distinct layers. […] Something that somehow looks the same, even though it’s really beautiful, but every one of this games is dark brown and resembles the others.